World Poetry Day – March 21st

 Put your favorite poems up on social media.
 Don’t feel embarrassed about this.
 Most people will appreciate getting a lovely poem sent to them by someone they care about.

-Donate funds for a poet or publishing house that is struggling for unavailability of funds.
+Donate funds for a poet or publishing house that is struggling for the unavailability of funds.
 Donating for poetry is like donating to save your own culture and language and ensuring their longevity.